shivamverma0051/GreenCart/README.md

 🚀 Project Description

-GreenCart is a full-stack MERN (MongoDB, Express.js, React, Node.js) web application designed to simplify task and project management for small to mid-sized teams.
-It allows users to create, manage, and track tasks with real-time updates, ensuring seamless collaboration and enhanced productivity.
-The platform also supports a seller dashboard and integrates secure online payments, making it ideal for e-commerce use cases.
+GreenCart is a full-stack MERN (MongoDB, Express.js, React, Node.js) web application built to streamline the grocery shopping experience for users.
+It features a user-friendly interface for browsing products, managing a shopping cart, and placing orders with integrated secure online payments via Stripe.

+The app also includes a robust seller/admin dashboard that enables admins to upload items, manage price and stock availability, monitor order history, and respond to customer needs efficiently.
+Real-time features and webhook integration ensure smooth transaction tracking and payment verification.

+This project combines e-commerce functionality with a scalable architecture, making it ideal for local grocery stores looking to go digital.

-✨ Features -
+✨ Features — GreenCart Grocery Delivery App

+👤 Secure User Authentication
-Secure User Authentication: Users can register and log in using JWT-based authentication.
+Users can register and log in using JWT-based authentication to access personalized content securely.

-**Robust Task CRUD:** Create, read, update, and delete tasks with ease.

-**Team Collaboration**: Assign tasks to specific users and track their progress.

-**Real-Time Updates**: Socket-based real-time updates ensure instant sync across users.

-**Responsive Dashboard:** A visually appealing and responsive dashboard built with React and Tailwind CSS.

-**Admin Panel:** Admin users can manage user roles and oversee task statuses.

-**Notifications System**: Stay informed with real-time in-app notifications.

-**Online Payment Integration:** Secure payment integration via Razorpay, Stripe, or another provider.
+🛒 Smart Shopping Experience
+Browse products by category, view best-selling items, and access detailed product descriptions.

-**Shopping Cart & Address Management:** Users can add items to cart and update their delivery address.
+Users can add items to the cart, manage cart quantity, and place orders seamlessly.

-**Cloudinary & MongoDB Atlas Integration:** Efficient media storage using Cloudinary and scalable data management with MongoDB Atlas.

-**Seller Dashboard:** Admin can manage product pricing, availability, and order history.
-New products can also be uploaded.
+🏠 Address & Checkout Management
+Before placing an order, users must add their delivery address.

+Offers dual payment modes: Cash on Delivery (COD) or Online Payment via Stripe.

+📦 Order History & Status
+After checkout, users are redirected to the My Orders page to track and view their order history.

+All user data (orders, addresses, cart) is securely stored in MongoDB Atlas.

+🌐 Responsive & Interactive UI
+Built using React and styled with Tailwind CSS for a clean, responsive, and user-friendly interface.

+Navigation across multiple pages using React Router for smooth user experience.

+📸 Media & Cloud Integration
+Product images and other media are stored securely using Cloudinary.

+🧾 Seller/Admin Dashboard
+Dedicated Seller Dashboard allows admins to:

+Add new products with images, descriptions, and pricing.

+Update stock availability and manage existing product listings.

+Track orders placed by users in real-time.

+🔁 Webhook Integration for Payment Status
-**Webhook Integration:** Backend uses webhooks to validate and track the payment status in real-time.
+Backend implements Stripe Webhooks to automatically verify and track payment statuses in real-time.

+Enhances reliability and prevents fraudulent or incomplete orders.

+🔐 JWT Authentication
+All protected routes (user & admin) are secured using JSON Web Tokens, ensuring data integrity and role-based access.

 🧰 Tech Stack

-Frontend -
+🌐 Frontend

-React: JavaScript library for building fast and interactive user interfaces.
+React.js – A fast and efficient JavaScript library for building modern, interactive user interfaces.

-React Router: Handles dynamic routing in a React application.
+React Router DOM – Enables dynamic, client-side routing and navigation between pages.

-Axios: Promise-based HTTP client for the browser and Node.js.
+Axios – A lightweight HTTP client for making API requests from the frontend to the backend.

-Tailwind CSS: Utility-first CSS framework for rapid UI development.
+Tailwind CSS – A utility-first CSS framework for rapidly building responsive and visually consistent UIs.

-React Icons: Popular icon library to enhance UI.
+React Icons – A comprehensive icon library used to enhance the user interface with scalable vector icons.

-Backend
+🔧 Backend

-Node.js: JavaScript runtime environment that executes server-side code.
+Node.js – A JavaScript runtime environment that executes backend logic and handles server-side operations.

-Express.js: Minimal and flexible Node.js web application framework.
+Express.js – A minimalist and flexible web framework for building RESTful APIs with robust routing and middleware support.

-Mongoose: ODM library to interact with MongoDB in an object-oriented manner.
+Mongoose – An Object Data Modeling (ODM) library for MongoDB, used to define schemas and interact with the database in a structured manner.

-JWT (JSON Web Token): For secure user authentication and session handling.
+JWT (JSON Web Tokens) – Used to implement secure user authentication and route protection.

-bcrypt: Password hashing library to securely store user credentials.
+bcrypt.js – A hashing library used to securely store and compare user passwords.

-Cloudinary: Cloud-based media management service for image and video storage.

-Razorpay: Payment gateway for accepting online payments securely.

-Database

-MongoDB Atlas: Cloud-hosted version of MongoDB with automatic scaling and backups.
+Cloudinary – Cloud-based image and video management service used to upload, store, and deliver media assets efficiently.

+Stripe (with Webhooks) – Handles secure online payment processing and real-time payment verification through webhook events.

 Browse Categories and best seller -
 ![Screenshot 2025-06-13 152136](https://github.com/user-attachments/assets/9fa23c54-ac22-4d34-a7e8-aa83e2583d78)